Navigating Groin Pain and Adductor Tendinitis During Pregnancy

 Groin Pain

-Groin pain during pregnancy is typically felt in the area where the lower abdomen meets the thighs, often extending to the inner thighs or lower pelvis.
-This type of pelvic discomfort can be caused by several factors:
+Groin pain during pregnancy is typically felt in the area where the lower abdomen meets the thighs, often extending to the inner thigh muscles or lower pelvis.
+This type of pelvic discomfort can be caused by several factors, including tissue damage or dysfunction in surrounding structures:

-Muscle Strain: Overstretching or tearing of muscles or abdominal muscle tendons in the groin area.
+Muscle Strain: Overstretching or tearing of muscle tissue or abdominal muscle tendons in the groin area.

-Hernias: Inguinal hernias that cause sharp pain in the groin.
+Hernias: Inguinal hernias cause sharp pain in the groin.
+Depending on severity, these may contribute to groin injury or irritation of nearby muscle tissue.

-Vaginal Infections: Such as yeast infections, which can lead to pelvic discomfort.
+Vaginal Infections: Such as yeast infections, which can lead to pelvic discomfort and mimic symptoms associated with other conditions requiring differential diagnosis.

 Groin Pain Symptoms:

-Increased discomfort with movement, especially when standing, walking, or lifting — a common complaint among pregnant women dealing with pelvic discomfort.
+Increased discomfort with movement, especially when standing, walking, or lifting, is a common complaint among pregnant women dealing with pelvic discomfort and stiffness in the injured area.

 Adductor Pain

-Adductor pain, on the other hand, is specifically related to the muscles on the inner thigh, known as the adductor muscles.
+Adductor pain, on the other hand, is specifically related to the muscles on the inner thigh, known as the adductor muscle group.

 These muscles play a key role in moving the legs together, supporting the pelvic floor, and stabilising the pelvic girdle.
-During pregnancy, the altered biomechanics can lead to strain and inflammation in these muscles, resulting in adductor tendinitis.
+During pregnancy, the altered biomechanics can lead to strain and inflammation in these muscles, resulting in adductor tendinopathy or adductor tendinitis, depending on severity.

-Adductor Muscle Strain: Overuse or injury to the adductor muscles, often due to poor pelvic tilt or hip control during pregnancy.
+Adductor Muscle Strain: Overuse or injury to the adductor muscles, especially the adductor brevis, can occur due to poor pelvic tilt or hip control during pregnancy.

-Adductor Tendinitis: Inflammation of the tendons connecting the adductor muscles to the pelvis, usually from repetitive strain.
+Adductor Tendinitis: Inflammation of the tendons connecting the adductor muscles to the pelvis, particularly near the adductor tubercle, usually from repetitive strain or increased load.

-Poor Hip Control: Changes in weight distribution and core stability during pregnancy can cause overcompensation by the adductors, leading to joint pain and discomfort in the pelvic area.
+Poor Hip Control: Changes in weight distribution and core stability during pregnancy can cause overcompensation by the adductors, potentially leading to microtrauma or even tendon rupture in severe scenarios.

 Adductor Pain Symptoms:

-Sharp, stabbing pain in the inner thigh or groin area, sometimes radiating to the pelvic girdle.
+Sharp, stabbing pain in the inner thigh muscles or groin area, sometimes radiating to the pelvic girdle.
+This can be a sign of tendonitis or irritation around the pubic bone.

-Tenderness and swelling along the inner thigh are often linked with chronic pain in the adductors.
+Tenderness and swelling along the inner thigh are often linked with chronic pain in the adductors, sometimes resulting from microtears or minor tissue damage.

-Difficulty with activities involving inward leg movements or balancing on one leg — a common sign of pelvic floor muscle imbalance.
+Difficulty with activities involving inward leg movements or balancing on one leg — a common sign of pelvic floor muscle imbalance, especially when the affected leg compensates for instability.

-Pain that worsens with movement, especially walking, getting up from a chair, or changing direction, potentially leading to low back pain or posterior pelvic pain over time.
+Pain that worsens with movement, especially walking, getting up from a chair, or changing direction, may gradually lead to osteitis pubis or achilles tendon strain if gait mechanics are altered over time.

 How Elite HP Treats Groin Pain and Adductor Tendinitis

 At Elite HP, we understand the unique challenges that pregnancy symptoms and pain can present.
-Our experienced practitioners employ targeted and effective pain management strategies to alleviate discomfort and support your wellbeing throughout your pregnancy journey.
+Our experienced practitioners employ targeted and effective treatment strategies to alleviate discomfort and support your wellbeing throughout your pregnancy journey.

 Comprehensive Assessment

 We begin with a thorough assessment to understand the specific causes and severity of your pain.
-This includes evaluating your posture, pelvic tilt, movement patterns, and identifying any muscle imbalances or weaknesses contributing to your discomfort — particularly in the pelvic floor, pelvic girdle, and surrounding muscle groups.
+This includes evaluating your posture, pelvic tilt, movement patterns, and identifying any muscle imbalances or weaknesses contributing to your discomfort, particularly in the pelvic floor, pelvic girdle, and surrounding muscle tissue.
+A differential diagnosis may be performed to rule out less common causes, like tendon rupture or early signs of osteitis pubis.

 Active Release Techniques (ART)

-ART is a hands-on therapy that targets soft tissues to relieve tension and improve mobility — a valuable technique for those experiencing joint pain, pelvic discomfort, or hip pain during pregnancy.
+ART is a hands-on physiotherapy technique that targets soft tissues to relieve tension and improve mobility, a valuable method for patients experiencing joint pain, pelvic discomfort, or hip pain during pregnancy.

 Adductor Longus and Adductor Magnus Release: We apply precise pressure and movement to these key muscles to reduce inflammation, break down scar tissue, and restore normal function.

-Glutes, TFL, and Hip Flexor Treatment: By addressing surrounding muscles, we ensure comprehensive relief and improved hip stability, which is essential for reducing strain on the adductors and pelvic area.
+Glutes, TFL, and Hip Flexor Treatment: By addressing surrounding muscles, we ensure comprehensive relief and improved hip stability, which is essential for reducing strain on the adductors and pelvic area, including the adductor tubercle and thigh bone attachments.

 Dry Needling Therapy

-Dry needling involves inserting fine needles into trigger points within the muscles to alleviate chronic pain and promote healing.
+Dry needling involves inserting fine needles into trigger points within the muscle tissue to alleviate chronic pain and promote healing.
+It’s particularly helpful for relieving deep-seated tension and inflammation around the pubic symphysis and groin region.

-Targeted Adductor Tendon Needling: This technique specifically addresses inflammation and tension at the adductor tendon in the groin, providing significant pain relief and facilitating faster recovery — especially effective for nerve entrapment symptoms or radiating discomfort.
+Targeted Adductor Tendon Needling: This technique specifically addresses inflammation and tension at the adductor tendon in the groin, especially near the short adductors, providing significant pain relief and facilitating faster recovery.
+It’s also beneficial for symptoms caused by groin injury or a minor rupture along the tendon insertion.

 Note: We recommend scheduling this treatment with a female practitioner for comfort and sensitivity, as it involves working closely with the pelvic area.